-Illinois made sports betting legal in 2019 and on March 9, 2020.
-The first bets were placed less than a year after the state passed legislation that allowed for both online and retail betting.
+Illinois made sports betting legal in 2019 and on March 9, 2020 the first bets were placed – less than a year after the state passed legislation that allowed for both online and retail sports betting.

 Despite being legal, with an operator tax rate of 72% (the highest in the nation) it’s not the friendliest state for providers.
-However, as many casinos suffered huge financial losses because of restrictions brought about to tackle the COVID-19, Governor Pritzker signed a new bildidn’tune 30, 2020, to cut the taxes on casinos.
+However, as many casinos suffered huge financial losses because of restrictions brought about to tackle the COVID-19, Governor Pritzker signed a new bill to cut the taxes on sports-betting.
+Online casinos are not yet legal in the State.

 Get the lowdown on how sports betting became legal, approved providers, and conditions in The Prairie State.

-- Players must be at least 21 years of age to place bets.
+- Gamblers must be at least 21 years of age to place sports-bets or gamble at online casinos in the state.

 - Bets can only be placed on sports events.
 Wagers on things like the US elections, TV shows, and various popular awards like the Oscars are not allowed.

-- People involved with sports leagues cannot bet on their own sports.
+- People involved with sports leagues cannot bet on their own sports.and there are states in which you cannot place bets on local college teams.

 - The state collects 15% of net revenues as taxes from bettors.